 Federal-aid fund management tools are designed to provide states with greater flexibility in managing Federal-aid highway funds.
 Typically state and local governments must provide 20 percent of the funding for projects benefiting from Federal aid.
 The principal objective of the management techniques described here is to ease restrictions on the timing of obligations and reimbursements and create a broader range of options for meeting matching requirements.
 While finding money for projects is always a challenge, states and other project sponsors also have to align the flow of projects with the availability of local funding.
 These cash flow tools help state and local governments to leverage Federal funding and expedite the implementation of projects.

-Further information on the tools below is available from the FHWA Office of Innovative Program Delivery.
+Further information on the tools below is available from the FHWA Center for Innovative Finance Support.

 Advance Construction and Partial Conversion of Advance Construction